Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 During a pelvic exam, doctors can find some less common types of cysts.
 Ovarian cysts that develop after menopause might be cancerous, so it’s important to have regular pelvic examinations.
 The complications associated with ovarian cysts include-

-- Ovarian Torsion The large Cysts can cause the ovary to move out of its original position, increasing the chances of painful twisting of the ovary (ovarian torsion).
-Symptoms include sudden onset of severe pelvic pain, nausea and vomiting.
-Ovarian torsion can decrease or stop blood flow to the ovaries, and if not treated, it can cause damage or death of the ovarian tissue.
+- Ovarian Torsion The big Cysts can move the ovary out of its position, which leads to the increased risk of painful twisting of the ovary (ovarian torsion).
+Symptoms include sudden, sharp pelvic pain, nausea and vomiting.
+During ovarian torsion, blood flow to the ovaries may decrease or cease altogether, leading to damage or death of the ovarian tissue if the condition is left untreated.

 - Ruptured Cysts When a cyst ruptures, it causes intense pain and internal bleeding.
 This increases the risk of an infection and can be life-threatening if left untreated.